quicwg/base-drafts/draft-ietf-quic-http.md

 or trailers.

 An HTTP request/response exchange fully consumes a bidirectional QUIC stream.
-After sending a request, a client closes the stream for sending; after sending a final response, the server closes the stream for sending and the QUIC stream is fully closed.
-Requests and responses are considered complete when the corresponding QUIC stream is closed in the appropriate direction.
+After sending a request, a client SHOULD close the stream for sending; after sending a final response, the server SHOULD close the stream for sending.
+At this point, the QUIC stream is fully closed.

+Changes to the state of a request stream do not directly affect message processing.
+Endpoints MUST process complete HTTP messages without relying on stream closure as an end-of-message signal.
+For example, servers do not abort a response in progress solely due to a state change on the request stream.
+However, if a client stream terminates without containing a usable HTTP message, the server SHOULD abort its response with the error code HTTP_INCOMPLETE_REQUEST.

 A server can send a complete response prior to the client sending an entire request if the response does not depend on any portion of the request that has